What is Azure CLI? – A Complete Guide on Azure CLIÂ

 Conclusion;

 Azure CLI (Azure Command-Line Interface) is a powerful tool provided by Microsoft for managing Azure cloud resources.
 With its command-line convenience, cross-platform support, and scripting capabilities, it simplifies resource management and automation tasks.
 It offers versatile service coverage, integrates well with DevOps pipelines, and provides human-readable output.
-Regular updates ensure that users have access to the latest features and improvements, making Azure CLI an essential tool for efficient cloud resource management.
+Regular updates ensure that users have access to the latest features and improvements, making CLI an essential tool for efficient cloud resource management.